GateNet-IO/docs.gatenet.io/docs/staking-user-guide/introduction.md

 The GATE Token Staking Platform URL: [https://staking.gatenet.io](https://staking.gatenet.io)

-In order to use the Platform, the GATE token holder needs to connect a compatible ERC-20 wallet to the Platform.
+In order to use the Staking Platform, the GATE token holder needs to connect a compatible ERC-20 wallet to the Staking Platform.
 The available options are as follows:

 - **Metamask Wallet**
 - **Coinbase Wallet**